 3. No fee will be charged to visiting scholars supported by the U.S. government’s Fulbright scholarships or by the Junior Faculty Development Program.
 No fee will be charged to Iowa Visiting Fellows, as described in Section 4, and no fee will be charged to visiting U.S. federal or state judges.

 4. Iowa Visiting Fellows are legal academics and professionals specially invited by the Iowa Law Faculty to engage in research projects at the Law School because of the value of their work to legal studies generally and/or to the students and faculty at Iowa in particular.

 5. Potential visiting scholars for whom the fees pose an extreme hardship may apply to the Director of Visiting Scholars for a waiver.
 Supporting financial information will be required.

-Scholars interested in being accepted at Iowa as a Visiting Scholar should send an e-mail message to that effect to the Director of Visiting Scholars at the e-mail address listed below, stating as precisely as possible the time period during which the scholar would like to conduct research at Iowa and indicating the degree of flexibility, if any, with respect to that time period.
+Scholars interested in being accepted at Iowa as a Visiting Scholar should send an e-mail message to that effect to the e-mail address listed below, stating as precisely as possible the time period during which the scholar would like to conduct research at Iowa and indicating the degree of flexibility, if any, with respect to that time period.
 The message should also include as attachments the scholar’s curriculum vitae (c.v.) and a short research plan that outlines the project the scholar intends to complete during his or her stay at Iowa.
 Non-native speakers of English are encouraged to provide information about their level of English language competence.
 We make every effort to accommodate serious scholars, but at certain times the demand exceeds our capacity to accept visitors.